 Developing a child’s creativity and skills is a goal of every attentive parent.
 And toys are a perfect way to do that.
 Playtime doesn’t have to be wasted time.
 It can be a fertile ground of learning and discovery and an expansion of mental, emotional, and physical skills.

 Toys that challenge kids will increase their mental capacity over time.
 This is known as “active learning.”
 It's what happens when children use toys that make them think through challenges, problems, and scenarios.

-In children aged six to twelve years, the advantage of using toys as teaching tools is that they think that they are just having fun, but the adults in their lives know that the game they are playing is teaching important life-long skills.
+In children aged six to twelve years, the advantage of using toys as teaching tools is that they think they're just having fun.
+But we know that the game they're playing is teaching important life-long skills.

 Your children are a precious gift.
-You love them deeply, and it can sometimes feel like such a challenge to know what is best for them.
-Creating a loving environment in which they can feel secure is obviously most critical.
+You love them deeply and want what's best for them.
+Creating a loving environment in which they feel secure is obviously most critical.
 However, finding ways to develop their mental and physical skills at home is important as well.

 By using marble run toys in patient and creative ways, parents can help their children learn and exercise those abilities that will last a lifetime.